 Peter holds a PhD from the University of Queensland and received the Dean’s Prize for his MBA Studies at the Australian Graduate School of Management.
 He received a Centenary Medal in 2003 for outstanding contribution to the business of biotechnology.
 He is a Graduate and Fellow of the Australian Institute of Company Directors and holds Diploma of Financial Services (Financial Markets) and a Graduate Diploma in Applied Finance from Kaplan Professional.
 In 2011 & 2012, Peter was named on the Kaplan High Achievers Honour Roll.

 Investment Manager, Sydney

-Investment Manager, Melbourne
+Investment Director, Biotechnology, Melbourne